-Adesanya is known for his elite striking, where he is able to fight efficiently from both stances, and pick apart his opponents while setting them up for the knockout.
+Adesanya is known for his elite striking, where he can fight efficiently from both stances and pick apart his opponents while setting them up for the knockout.

-His style was actually inspired by Anderson Silva's success.
+His style was inspired by Anderson Silva's success.

 Ironically it is the same weight class of the championship belt that his idol, Anderson Silva held.